Networks

 The Appliances widget shows the status, software version, location, IP address, and other relevant details of each appliance in your Network.
 You can add or remove appliances from your Network using the Add Appliance and Remove Appliance buttons at the bottom of the widget.

-The grid menu provides additional options including sorting and choosing columns to show or hide appliance properties.
+The grid menu provides additional options, including sorting and choosing columns to show or hide appliance properties.

 Map Widget

 The Network Map widget displays the physical location of each appliance in your network.
-Hover over a marker to view additional details about the appliance, or click the marker to open the appliance dashboard.
+Hover over a marker to view additional details about the appliance, or click the marker to open the dashboard.
 If you enable appliances in Software-defined Networks, the map draws green or red lines between the markers to indicate the link status between each location.

 Software-defined Networks Widget

 The Software-defined Networks widget enables you to configure a Virtual Private Network for appliances in the network.
-For more information on this widget see Setting up Software-defined Networks in ETM Dashboard.
+For more information on this widget, see Setting up Software-defined Networks in ETM Dashboard.

 Network Performance Widget

 The Network Performance widget displays the average jitter, latency, and packet loss across all Micro Edge appliances in your Network.
-Click on any of the performance metrics in the legend to show or hide its view in the line chart.
+Click any of the performance metrics in the legend to show or hide its view in the line chart.

 WAN Rules Widget

-Setting up Software-defined Networks in ETM Dashboard
+Setting up Software-defined Networks in the ETM Dashboard

 Prerequisites